 The Worst Years: 2023

 Now, about that 2023 model.
-It’s not all doom and despair, but it did encounter a few obstacles out of the gate.
+It’s not all doom and despair, but it did encounter a few hurdles out of the gate.

 Some owners reported rear windshields doing their best glass confetti imitation for no apparent reason.
-Not exactly the kind of sudden celebration you want on the highway.
+Not exactly the kind of unexpected celebration you want on the highway.

 Then there were the steering shenanigans.
 “Sticky steering” became a thing, and not in a positive way.
 It’s like the wheel was trying to play hard to get – not ideal when you’re, you know, attempting to drive.